 - Visits from natural family or friends are strongly discouraged.
-While it's normal to miss your family, visits are highly disruptive to your program. - Prior permission from your host family and CASE headquarters must be obtained for any visits from family/friends. - You are not allowed to travel with or to natural family members or friends during the program. - You may only travel independently after your program has ended.
+While it's normal to miss your family back home, visits are highly disruptive to your program. - Prior permission from your host family and CASE headquarters must be obtained for any visits from family/friends. - You are not allowed to travel with or to natural family members or friends during the program. - You will only be approved to travel independently after your program has ended (you have obtained confirmation and departed your host family).
 You may travel with your natural family after your program has ended.